George Frederick Bristow: Death

-George F. Bristow died suddenly on December 13, 1898, at the age of 73, while serving as assistant supervisor of music for the Second Public School district of New York City.
+Bristow died suddenly on December 13, 1898, at the age of 73, while serving as assistant supervisor of music for the Second Public School district of New York City.
 He collapsed during the school day at Grammar School No. 42.
-He had devoted 44 years to music education with the Board of Education and was widely respected by his students and colleagues.
 Bristow is buried at Woodlawn Cemetery in the Bronx.

 The Public School 134 "George F. Bristow" is named and so is the street in which the school is located: 1330 Bristow Street, the Bronx.